SnehaKalariya/GitDemo/README.md

 ![](screen10.png)
 ![](screen11.png)

-## Ready to use templates
+## Ready to use template provided with this project

-- I have created entire templates with boiler plate code for VIP architecture.
+- I have created an entire template with boiler plate code for VIP architecture.
 You can consume it from here